skx/kpie/README.md

 --------

 If the file `~/.kpie.lua` exists then it will be parsed every time a new window is opened upon your system.
+If you start `kpie` with a named Lua file that will be used instead, for example:

+   $ kpie ~/.config/kpie.lua

-The configuration file is pure-lua with the addition of some window-related primitives.
+Regardless of what the filename is the configuration file is pure-lua with the addition of some window-related primitives.
 To give you a flavour this is the default configuration file:

     --